Written by Tomas Meskauskas

 Savings App - how to remove this adware?

-Savings App is a browser add-on which shows coupon ads when computer users visit online shopping websites, this browser extension is developed by 215 Apps (Excellent Apps), and it can be downloaded from it's homepage or it may install on users computer together with some free software downloaded from the Internet.
-Notice that while this browser plug-in is not a virus or malware it can be categorized as being adware - when Savings App installs on user's computer it will hijack one's Internet browsers (Internet Explorer, Google Chrome, Mozilla FireFox) and will display deceptive ads (Ads not by this site) and will generate coupon ad pop-ups whenever user visits online shopping websites.
+The Savings App browser add-on displays coupon ads when computer users visit online shopping websites.
+This browser extension is developed by 215 Apps (Excellent Apps) and can be downloaded from its homepage or may be installed on users' computers together with free software downloaded from the Internet.
+Whilst this browser plug-in is not technically a virus or malware, it is categorized as adware, since when installed, it hijacks the Internet browsers (Internet Explorer, Google Chrome, Mozilla FireFox) and displays deceptive ads from other websites.
+The add-on also generates coupon ad pop-ups whenever users visit online shopping websites.

-Many computer users report that they haven't installed Savings App, however they see this extension's ads - such situation may occur when Savings App installed on one's Internet browsers together with freeware.
-Notice that many free software developers are bundling their programs with such unwanted browser add-ons to monetize their free software.
-Other common source of unwanted browser add-ons is download websites - may of them are using download clients which offer to install additional software on user's computer.
+Many computer users report that they have not willingly installed Savings App, and yet they observe ads related to this extension.
+This situation may occur when Savings App is installed inadvertently on Internet browsers together with freeware.
+Note that many free software developers bundle their programs with unwanted browser add-ons such as this in order to monetize their free products.
+Other common sources of unwanted browser add-ons include download websites, may of which use download clients offering installation of additional software on users' computers.

-Savings App is not a virus, however it's an unwanted application which is not recommended to have installed on your computer.
-If you feel that you haven't installed Savings App, but it is present on your computer, in the future you should be more careful when downloading and installing free software.
-Always closely check every installation step of freeware and opt-out any changes to be made to your Internet browsers.
-To eliminate Savings App and "Ads not by this site" ads from your Internet browsers follow the provided removal guide.
+Savings App is not a virus, however, it is an unwanted application and is not recommended for installation on your system.
+If you feel that you have not willingly installed Savings App, but it is present on your computer, express caution in future when downloading and installing free software.
+Always closely check each installation step of freeware, opting-out of any suggested changes to your Internet browsers.
+To eliminate Savings App and 'Ads not by this site' ads from your Internet browsers, follow the removal guide provided.

 Savings App removal:

 Windows 7 users: